excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 Perform clustering analysis on the subjective similarity data.
 Nothing is found in this step.

-#### similarityCorrelation.py
+#### numSimilarityCorrelations.py

-Calculate the correlation of the subjective similarity matrices between two participants.
+(Originally: Calculate the correlation of the subjective similarity matrices between two participants.)

+Calculate the following 3 correlations:

+##### 1. subSequenceCorrPlot(totalParticipant, dropOut):

+Plot the correlations between the subjective similarity rating and the actual markov chain distance of the sequences into a distribution.

+##### 2. objSequenceCorrPlot(totalParticipant, dropOut):

+Plot the correlation between objective distance and the actual markov chain distance of the sequences into a distribution.

+##### 3. subObjCorrPlot(totalParticipant, dropOut):

+Plot the correlation between subjective similarity rating and objective distance into a distribution.

 ### Both Subjective Similarity and Actual Sequence Related